Mokhtar25/network-backend/notes.md

 -[x] clear up the sup models, for messaging first, then comments, then others.
 -[x] sockets for messaging and notifications
--[x] set up production environment. redirect Urls, etc -[] set up a docker container and a production environment with .env and everything -[] set up Github actions and run tests and lints on every push and merge -[-] setup sending a photo with messaging and pictures|| to be done on the Frontend
+-[x] set up production environment. redirect Urls, etc -[x] set up a testing env
+-[/] test all endpoints and every function, notifications, etc -[] set up a docker container and a production environment with .env and everything -[] set up Github actions and run tests and lints on every push and merge -[-] setup sending a photo with messaging and pictures|| to be done on the Frontend